chippers/hello_tauri/README.md

 You will need to read the code for more information about this, until `tauri-driver` become pre-alpha with docs.

 Check the [GitHub Action workflow file](./.github/workflows/webdriver.yml) for the requirements on the CI and the steps taken in order to build and then test the application.
-Also see the [`webdriver/`](./webdriver/) dir for the actual [Jest](https://jestjs.io/) test code which launches the program + a webdriver client for each test.
-Note: the tests are ran with `yarn jest --runInBand` because there can only be 1 application opened at a time that is automated - A workaround may come later.
+Also see the [`webdriver/`](webdriver) dir for the actual code that runs the WebDriver tests.

 You can click the badge at the top of this readme to check the latest WebDriver test results.